How to set up procedures to select students for a talent program

 You can enable subtitles by pressing the CC icon on the video

-Involving alumni ensures that the new honors students fit to the program they are selected for.
+Involving alumni ensures that the new honors students fit with the program they are selected for.
 It also strengthens the connection between alumni students and their (former) university.

 In the context of Honors Programs, teachers, managers and also students might ask themselves how to select students for an honors program in a fair and transparent way.
-Teachers searching for (new) ideas on how to select can watch this video to see a best practice example of expanding the selection procedure by using the expertise of alumni.
+Teachers searching for (new) ideas on how to make such selections can watch this video to see a best practice example of expanding the selection procedure by using the expertise of alumni.

 If you do not have a clear method of how to select students, it becomes hard to explain the choices you make.
 Therefore, the video suggests a three step selection procedure:

 1. Firstly, the aim of the talent program must be clear to both future participants and selectors.
 Then possible profiles of students who would fit into the program are developed.